ministryofjustice/moj-frontend/docs/production/import-css.md

 @forward "node_modules/@ministryofjustice/frontend/moj/all";
 ```

-Sass load paths must be configured by either:
+You must add the root of your application to Sass load paths, by either:

 - calling the Sass compiler from the command line with the `--load-path .` flag
 - using the JavaScript API with `loadPaths: ['.']` in the `options` object